 - Financial advisors

-Tradespeople, like contractors, carpenters, and painters, typically don’t need professional liability insurance.
-The same can be said for restaurateurs, retailers, and cleaners.
-However, insurers have designed professional liability products geared to other industries.
+Some business owners, like restaurateurs, retailers, and cleaners, typically don’t need professional liability.
+However, insurers have designed professional liability products geared to other industries, such as personal trainers and massage therapists.

 4. Cyber Liability Insurance for Startups